tokio-rs/tokio-rfcs/tokio-reform.md

 - Uses of `Remote`/`Handle` that don't involve spawning threads can use the new `Handle`.
-- Local task spawning should migrate to use the `current_thread` module.
+- Local task spawning should migrate to use the `thread` module.
 - APIs that need to construct I/O objects, or otherwise require a `Handle`, should follow the pattern laid out in the `net` module:
   - There should be a simple standard API that does not take an explicit